WilliamYi96/Awesome-Federated-Learning/README.md

 - The list will be continuously updated to include the latest developments in federated learning research.

 ## Local Training (LT) Methods
 The main idea behind Local Training (LT) is to optimize the local model multiple times and then aggregate the final local output to the server.
 LT is an efficient technique that helps reduce the communication complexity in distributed machine learning.
-Over time, researchers have developed various generations of local training methods, starting from simple empirical approaches and evolving to sophisticated techniques that offer better communication complexity than gradient descent under standard assumptions.
-For instance, VR-ProxSkip provides insights into the five generations of local training methods.
+Over time, researchers have developed various generations of local training methods, starting from simple empirical approaches and evolving to sophisticated techniques that offer better communication complexity than gradient descent (GD) under standard assumptions.
+For instance, ProxSkip-VR provides insights into the five generations of local training methods.

 ### First Generation (Heuristic)
 This generation only contains the empirical results.